ZykeDev/RocherClassifier/README.md

-# RocheClassifier
+# Roche Classifier
- A chocolate box classifier with fault localization for Ferrero Roche
+ A chocolate box classifier with fault localization for Ferrero Rocher boxes.